What is an appraisal contingency?

 If you’re really set on the home and there’s a discrepancy between the appraised value and the sale price, you’re going to be stuck holding the bag.
 If the home isn’t worth the selling price, the lender doesn’t have to go ahead with your loan, or will ask you to put up the difference between the value and the purchase price.

-How does an appraisal contingency help you?
+How does an appraisal contingency benefit a buyer?

 Essentially, these contract provisions are meant to keep you from paying more for a home than is fair.
 If a house isn’t worth what you’ve offered — maybe because it was originally overpriced by sellers, or the price has been driven up by a bidding war — an appraisal contingency will give you a moment to pause and re-evaluate.